azrle/azrle.github.io/_posts/2021-07-25-linux-namespace-with-aws-memo.md

 ```

 ### Egress to the Internet
 We still have a "problem".
-We cannot access the Internet.
+We cannot access the Internet from the namespace even though we can do that on the host (Internet gateway is correctly configured for the host).
 Currently, we are using the secondary private IP inside the namespace (container).
 AWS will not translate it to public IP address.

 ```
 root@container-foo:~# ping -c3 8.8.8.8